intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/examples/finetuning/multi_modal/eval/mmmu_eval/README.md

 ##### Run Llava
 In case if you want to reproduce the results of some of the models, please go check run_llava.py as an example.

-By seeting up the env following the [llava official repo](https://github.com/haotian-liu/LLaVA) and installing `datasets` packages by huggingface, you can run llava viathe following command:
+By setting up the env following the [llava official repo](https://github.com/haotian-liu/LLaVA) and installing `datasets` packages by huggingface, you can run llava viathe following command:

 ```
 CUDA_VISIBLE_DEVICES=0 nohup python run_llava.py \